Explore 2025 impact targets.

 We invest in a strong and supportive environment that helps enterprising Rhode Islanders start and grow businesses.
 We work to support the expansion of high quality programs that serve entrepreneurs and small businesses, with a focus on low income entrepreneurs and entrepreneurs of color.
 We also invest in strengthening the resources, supports, and policy environment in which businesses start and grow.

 At times, we are able to provide catalytic investments in the sectors where growth and innovation is alive and well.
 Our aim here is to spark broader efforts and investments from other partners.
+This strategy provides flexibility to identify industry clusters that are constantly evolving given the diversity of the State’s economy and the uniqueness of its communities.

 Find out more about our Strategic Initiatives Grants program.